Semi-Parametric Inducing Point Networks and Neural Processes: Experimental Details

 \subsection{Genomic Sequence Imputation}

 Imputation is performed on single-nucleotide polymorphisms (SNPs) with a corresponding marker panel specifying the microarray.
 We randomly sample five sections of the genome for chromosome 20 for conducting experiments.
 Each section is selected with 100 SNPs to be predicted and 150 closest SNPs are obtained.
 For compact encoding of SNPs, we form $K$-mers, which are commonly used in various genomics applications \citep{Compeau_2011}, where $K$ is a hyper-parameter that controls the granularity of tokenization (how many nucleotides are treated as a single token).
 This now becomes a $2^K$-way classification task.
 We set $K$ to 5 for all the genomics experiments, so that there are 20 (100/5) target SNPs to be imputed and 30 (150/5) attributes per sampled section.
-We report pearson $R^2$ for each of the five sections in \Cref{Performance on Genomics Imputation}.
-For computational load, we report peak GPU memory usage in GB where applicable, an average of train time per epoch in seconds and parameter count per method.
+We report pearson $R^2$ for each of the five sections in \Cref{Performance on Genomics Imputation} with error bars per window for five different seeds.
+For computational load, we report peak GPU memory usage in GB where applicable, an average of train time per epoch in seconds, and parameter count per method. \Cref{Multiple Windows Experiment} provides Pearson $R^2$ for each of the 10 regions using a single model, thus learning the Genotype imputation algorithm.

-\paragraph{Hyper-parameters for tuning} We provide the list of hyper-parameters that were grid searched for different methods in \Cref{Transformer Hyperparameters Genomix Dataset}.
-Beagle is a speciailized software using dynamic programming and does not require any hyper-parameters from the user.
+In \Cref{IncHaploExpt}, we analyze the effect of increasing reference haplotypes during training on pearson $R^2$ computed by NPT and SPIN.
+The reference haplotypes in the train dataset are gradually increased from a small fraction of 1\% to 100\% available.
+Pearson $R^2$ is reported cumulatively for 10 randomly selected regions with window size=300.
+We observe that the performance for both SPIN and NPT improves with increasing reference dataset.
+However, NPT cannot be used beyond a certain set of reference samples due to its GPU memory footprint, while SPIN yields improved performance. \paragraph{Hyperparameters} In \Cref{Transformer Hyperparameters Genomix Dataset}, we provide the range of hyper-parameters that were grid searched for different methods.
+Beagle is a specialized software using dynamic programming and does not require any hyper-parameters from the user.